ericksonl/8Game/README.md

 # 8
 ## Welcome to 8, a side-scroller horror game created by Zach Barbour, Liam Erickson, Kayla Flint and Melanie Villarreal for EMDA 203.

-For the best experience, please visit https://webpages.sou.edu/~ericksonl/8/ and enter fullscreen mode
+For the best experience, please visit [my website](https://webpages.sou.edu/~ericksonl/8TitleScreen/) and enter fullscreen mode

 do this by pressing f11 on Windows and Linux or by pressing the green button on MacOS